shenef/xav/README.md

 Huge thanks to [Soda](https://github.com/GreatValueCreamSoda) for the tremendous help & motivation & support to build this tool, and more importantly, for his friendship along the way.
 He is the partner in crime.

-Also thanks [Lumen](https://github.com/Line-fr) for his great contributions on GPU based accessible state-of-the-art metric implementations and general help around the tooling.
+Also thanks [Lumen](https://github.com/Line-fr) for her great contributions on GPU based accessible state-of-the-art metric implementations and general help around the tooling.